sandervanvugt/van-vugt-kubernetes/ckad-configmaps/finish.md

 You have learned the following topics along the way:

-*	How to configure Pod Volumes
+*	How to create a ConfigMap
-*	How to configure Persistent Volumes
+*	How to use kubectl set env to update an application with variables from the ConfigMap
-*	How to connect Pods to Persistent Volumes using Persistent Volume Claims
+*	How to check application ConfigMap use

 Certified Kubernetes – CKAD Scenarios